Miguelperalta723/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  a responsive website will flow smoothly from any screen size, adaptive will snap into place when changing screen size;

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first design mean we start with the mobile layout first and moving up using "min-width", and destop first design we do the opposite, creating the destop layout first and going down using max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+ 62.5% is the magic number that will turn all font size equivalent to 10px however it will adapt to the users set font-size, and rem make it easy to set font-sizes while maintaing that responsiveness.

 4. How would you describe preprocessing to someone new to CSS?

+ preprocessing is a more organized way to write css, that organized css will then be compiled into a regular css format.

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? my favorite concept in preprocessing is how much more functionality it has compared to vanilla, i would say what made me think  a bit more was using a parametric mixin, using more than one argument.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.